javinizer/Javinizer/README.md

 -Set <Hashtable>
     Specifies a hashtable to update specific settings on the command-line.

+-SetOwned [<SwitchParameter>]
+    Specifies to set a path of movie files as owned on JavLibrary.

 -Version [<SwitchParameter>]
     Specifies to display the Javinizer module version.